epfl-dlab/GoogleTrendsAnchorBank/README.md

 t = gtab.GTAB(my_path)
 ~~~

 The desired config options can be set through the object method *set_options*.
-For example, if we want to construct an anchor bank with data from France between 5 March 2020 and 5 May 2020, we use
+For example, if we want to construct an anchor bank with data from France between 5 March 2020 and 5 May 2020, use
 ~~~python
 t.set_options(ptrends_config = {"geo": "FR", "timeframe": "2020-03-05 2020-05-05"})
 ~~~